Accelerate image pulling with P2P

 1. Log on to the Container Registry console.

-2. In the top navigation bar, select the region where your instance is located.
+2. In the top navigation bar, select the region of your instance.

 3. In the left-side navigation pane, click Instances.

-4. Click the Enterprise Edition instance you want to use.
+4. Click your Enterprise Edition instance.

 Step 3: Install the P2P component